michelg10/evanai-client/OVERLAY_FEATURE.md

 A fullscreen overlay that automatically appears when tools take longer than 3 seconds to execute.

-**⚠️ WARNING: This feature is disabled by default on macOS due to threading limitations that cause crashes.**
+## Implementation

+The overlay runs in a separate subprocess to avoid macOS threading limitations.
+This allows the GUI to run on its own main thread while being triggered from the tool execution timer.

-## Known Issues
+## Configuration

-- **macOS**: The overlay feature causes crashes on macOS because tkinter GUI operations must run on the main thread, but the overlay is triggered from a Timer thread.
-This results in the error: `NSWindow should only be instantiated on the main thread!`
-- The feature is disabled by default.
-Enable at your own risk with: `export EVANAI_SHOW_OVERLAY=true`
+- **Enable/Disable**: Set `EVANAI_SHOW_OVERLAY=false` to disable the overlay
+- **Default**: Enabled (overlay will show after 3 seconds of tool execution)

 ## Features